-In Macedonia the transition to a market economy led to the closure of many large employers with internship programmes, and to the growth of a large number of micro enterprises.
+In the former Yugoslav Republic of Macedonia the transition to a market economy led to the closure of many large employers with internship programmes, and to the growth of a large number of micro enterprises.
 To help fill the gap, a USAID project that ran between 2003 and 2008 supported 40 VET schools to set up 'real companies' to give students the opportunity to build practical experience through, for example, taking part in financial analysis, marketing planning and business planning.